 Andrew, Justine and girls would like to let you know a bit about our farm and what we have to offer.
 We run a 280 ha (700 acre) property which is in 3 separate blocks.
 We mostly run sheep and beef cattle.
-Every day is a work day at Slope Point Backpackers on the farm but every day is a fun day.
+Every day is a work day at Slope Point Accommodation on the farm but every day is a fun day.
 Andrew works part time off the farm building fences for other farmers and we have 3 girls

 Spring and early summer is always a fun time to stay.
 We have the orphan lambs nearby to hold and cuddle.
 We also rear around 180 baby calves at this time so they are always fun to let them suck your fingers and interact with.